danielfroz/mongodb-demo-searchportal/README.md

 # Running the Demo

-Open two terminals or VS Code instances with their termnals, then execute:
+Open two terminals or VS Code instances, then execute:

 1. Back end
 ```shell